 We accept referrals and enquiries at any time.
 Please contact us for more information, or to discuss whether this is approach will be suitable for your family.

 The total cost of the course is £500 per participant, equivalent to the cost of ten weekly therapy sessions, or £900 per couple (including VAT).
 This includes training materials and light refreshments.
 We ask for an initial payment of £90 (£75 + VAT) or £156 (£130 + VAT) per couple, to cover the first two group sessions.
 The remainder of the fee is then payable either as a lump sum or in instalments of £90 (or £156) every two weeks if you decide to continue the course.
-Families who are new to the Apple Tree Centre are welcome to book an assessment meeting before beginning the course at the cost of £45 if they would find this helpful.
+Families who are new to the Apple Tree Centre are welcome to book an assessment meeting before beginning the course at the cost of £50 (inc VAT) if they would find this helpful.

 Please note that these rates are for private individuals, paying for their own place on the course.
 If you are a professional wishing to make a referral, please contact us for the appropriate prices.